2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 Mobile apps like Redfin are a great tool.

-To help you write an offer on a home.
+But you'll also need to find a real estate agent to help you write an offer on a home.

 It's important to pick one with experience that you trust.

-According to the National Association of Realtors, on average most people find a home they love in 2-3 months.
+According to the National Association of Realtors, on average most people find a home they love in 2-3 months after getting their home loan pre-approval.

 Step 6: The Monthly Payment